owfm/phonebook-challenge-hackajob/README.md

 yarn start
 ```

 The app is build with React using CRA and simple styling with emotion.
 It is a basic CRUD app for a phonebook, allowing local editing, adding, and deleting of items.
+Also implemented is sorting and searching.

 This app was coded in about 2 hours so the styling is basic!

+Nice-to-have would have been address and phonenumber validation using yup or similar.